Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 Adding the catalog can take several minutes++

 # Bootstrap Truechart with proper HTTPS

+We will be using the "cluster wide certificates" as documented [here][Cluster-Wide Certificates].

 Big tip when adding apps is that the navigation menu is on the right-hand side.
 Huge help as the UI is trying to show yaml in UI form, and it can be a bit hard to read.